axibase/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

 ![](images/route53-menu.png)

-3. Configure a new end point health check on the form shown below.
+3. Configure a new endpoint health check on the form shown below.
 Specify the **Domain Name** to monitor the status of a specific website and define the path you would like to monitor.
 Click **Next**.

 ![](images/route53-config.png)